retaildevcrews/pib-gitops/README.md

 - These cluster are intended for learning, dev and test
 - For secure or production clusters, we recommend [AKS Secure Baseline](https://github.com/mspnp/aks-baseline)

-## Platform Team Contacts

-- anflinch
-- bartr
-- devwag
-- kevinshah

 ## Prerequisites

-> Recommended learning
+- Required Learning
   - Go through the Kubernetes in Codespaces inner-loop hands-on lab [here](https://github.com/cse-labs/kubernetes-in-codespaces)
-  - Repeat until you are comfortable with Codespaces, Kubernetes, Prometheus, Fluent Bit, Grafana, K9s, and our inner-loop process (everything builds on this)
+  - Repeat until you are comfortable with Codespaces, Kubernetes, Prometheus, Fluent Bit, Grafana, K9s, and our inner-loop process
+    - Everything is built on this
+- Recommended Learning
   - Go through the GitOps Automation [Quick Start](https://github.com/bartr/autogitops)
-  - Repeat until you are comfortable (GitOps builds on this)
+    - Repeat until you are comfortable
+      - GitOps is built on this

 ## Click on `Use this template` and create your GitOps repo